Video courses for company/skill based Preparation

 To understand what you’re reading, you need to understand most of the words in the text.
 Having a strong vocabulary is a key component of reading comprehension.
 Students typically learn the meaning of words through everyday experience and also by reading.

 Most readers relate what they’ve read to what they know.
-So it’s important for kids to have the background or prior knowledge about the world when they read.
+So kids need to have the background or prior knowledge about the world when they read.
 They also need to be able to “read between the lines” and pull out meaning even when it’s not literally spelled out.

 Example: A child is reading a story about a poor family in the 1930s.
-Having knowledge about the Great Depression can provide insight into what’s happening in the story.
+Knowing the Great Depression can provide insight into what’s happening in the story.

 When kids read, attention allows them to take in information from the text.
 Working memory allows them to hold on to that information and use it to gain meaning and build knowledge from what they’re reading.